pauldeen79/ExpressionFramework/README.md

 See unit tests for more examples.

 TODO:
-- Add functions: IsOfType, IsNotOfType, IsNotEmpty, IsEmpty, ConvertToInt, ConvertToDouble, ConvertToBoolean, ConvertToDateTime, ConvertToString
+- Add functions: IsOfType, IsNotOfType, IsNotEmpty, IsEmpty, ConvertToInt, ConvertToDouble, ConvertToBoolean, ConvertToDateTime, ConvertToString, Coalesce
 - For IsNotEmpty and IsEmpty, write it so it can be extended by type using IoC with components which has a boolean CanDetermine function, and a Determine function.
 Default implementation is last.
-- Add POC for mathematic expression with brackets (grouping), add, subtract, multiply and divide